 |7 to 23 credits||Admission is based on high school average and college grade point average (GPA) calculated using all transferable credits taken|

 |24 to 30 credits||Admission is based on college GPA calculated using all transferable credits taken|

 |More than 30 credits||Admission is based on college GPA calculated using the most recent 30 transferable credits taken|

 Once you’ve applied, UBC will send additional information by email regarding the documents we require to complete your application.
 Required documents commonly include, but are not limited to, the following:

 - Official transcripts from your current post-secondary institution sent directly to UBC in a sealed envelope showing courses all completed as well as a list of courses in progress

 - Official transcripts from all previous post-secondary institutions you’ve attended sent directly to UBC in sealed envelopes

 - Final secondary school transcripts

 The number of applicants to UBC exceeds the number of spaces available.
 Admission criteria are carefully designed to ensure fairness and equity in this competitive selection process.
-UBC assesses post-secondary applicants based on their grade point average and for some programs, prerequisite courses, a Personal Profile or other criteria (e.g., Supplemental Application, portfolio, or audition.)
-While the minimum post-secondary GPA for eligibility for admission to UBC is 2.0, the ranges below are recommended for consideration for admission to individual programs based on previous admissions.
+UBC assesses post-secondary applicants based on their grade point average (GPA) and, for some degree programs, prerequisite courses, a Personal Profile, or other criteria (e.g., supplemental application, portfolio, or audition.)
+While the minimum post-secondary GPA for eligibility for admission to UBC is 2.0, the ranges below are recommended for consideration for admission to individual degree programs.
 Due to enrolment limitations, applicants meeting these ranges are not guaranteed admission.